Rockford Unit 6 Bylaws

 Section 6

-Any person who has been convicted of an indictable offense against the laws of any state or of the Federal Government shall be ineligible to membership in this Unit and any members of this Unit who are convicted of an indictable offense against the laws of any state or the Federal Government shall be automatically dropped from membership in this Unit at the time of his conviction.
+Any person who has been convicted of an indictable offense against the laws of any state or of the Federal Government shall be ineligible for membership in this Unit and any members of this Unit who are convicted of an indictable offense against the laws of any state or the Federal Government shall be automatically dropped from membership in this Unit at the time of his conviction.

 Section 7